 Aldbourne Archive is the catchy name for my personal musings on village history and matters further afield.
 My family helped with an exhibition in the Old Schoolroom for Aldbourne Civic Society at the village Festival in 2000.
 The idea since then has been to collect and safely store information about our village; and to make that information as accessible as possible.

 I must pay tribute to all the others who have had the same idea, past and present historians who have worked hard to preserve village history.
-Even after nearly two decades, I still consider myself to be the ‘new kid on the block’.
+Even after twenty years, I still consider myself to be the ‘new kid on the block’.
 Our parish magazine ‘The Dabchick’ has consistently supported my efforts, for which much thanks are due.

 The Community Archives & Heritage Group have also given much support, including a webpage to call my own in the early years of the idea and brilliant training sessions.